Why choose engineering?

 Biomedical Engineering

-Chemical engineers are ‘big picture’ professionals involved in the design, research and development, construction and installation, and manufacturing and production processes of converting raw materials into valuable end-products for use in our modern, technological society.
+Chemical Engineers are ‘big picture’ professionals involved in the design, research and development, construction and installation, manufacturing and production processes.
+Converting raw materials into valuable end-products for use in our modern, technological society.
 They work in the dairy and food industries, pharmaceuticals, biotechnologies, paper and pulp, petrochemical, energy processing and production, semiconductors and mineral processing sectors.
 Find out more about Chemical and Material Engineering.

 Civil Engineering

-Civil engineers work on the planning, design, construction and maintenance of the things that make modern world that we inhabit possible; skyscrapers, motorways, bridges, tunnels and dams.
-They also develop structures, equipment and systems that provide practical solutions to the problems caused by increased consumption and waste, and threats to biodiversity.
+Civil Engineers work on the planning, design, construction and maintenance of the things that make the modern world that we inhabit possible; skyscrapers, motorways, bridges, tunnels and dams, to name a few.
+They also develop structures, equipment and systems that provide practical solutions to the problems caused by increased consumption and waste as well as threats to biodiversity.
 Find out more about Civil Engineering.

 Computer Systems Engineering